A 16 Plus entrance History of Art tutor fully prepares students with the knowledge and understanding required for the exam.

 A tutor develops students’ critical vocabulary needed to discuss works of art in both their historical and cultural contexts.

-16 plus entrance History of Art tuition enhances a student’s understanding of exam preparation.
-Tutors build students confidence in an assertive, yet supportive way.
+16 Plus entrance History of Art tuition enhances a student’s understanding of exam preparation.
+History of Art tutors build students confidence in an assertive, yet supportive way.

 The exams take place in the autumn of the school year prior to entry.